CtrlK

 Conciseness

-The skill is reasonably efficient but includes some redundancy (multiple tables restating similar concepts, repeated 'STOP' warnings) and could be tightened.
+The skill is reasonably efficient but includes some redundancy (multiple tables restating similar points, repeated warnings about stopping).
 The rationalizations table and red flags section overlap significantly.
+Some sections like 'When to Use' could be tightened.

 2 / 3